mvolkmann/blog/src/swift/swift-ui.md

 1. Select "IntentsUI.framework".
 1. Click the Add button.

-1. Select the "Info" tab.
+1. In the Navigator, select the file `Info.plist`.
-1. Open the "NSUserActivityTypes" key.
+1. Add the key "NSUserActivityTypes" and set the type to "Array".
-1. Add items describing the activities to be triggered by Siri.
+1. Add elements describing the activities to be triggered by Siri.
    For example, "SetBackgroundIntent".

 1. Select File ...
 New ...
 Target...